Department of Mathematics

 Abstract: Spatial graph theory is the study of graphs embedded in R3.
 Given a graph and its automorphism group, we show how studying fixed vertices and

 edges allows us to determine the possible symmetries which a graph may have in R3.
-In particular, we study graphs H8 and G3 from the K7 family, demonstrating a new technique to determine that a group cannot be induced
+In particular, we study graphs H8 and G3 from the K7 family, demonstrating a new technique to determine that a group cannot

-the positively realizable groups for the graphs H8 and G3.
+we classify the positively realizable groups for the graphs H8 and G3.

 Student: Summer Al-Hamdani